 West Union is a tiny town located in the state of South Carolina.
 With a population of 381 people and just one neighborhood, West Union is the 243rd largest community in South Carolina.

-West Union is a blue-collar town, with 50.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, West Union is generally considered to be a blue-collar town.
+50.31% of the West Union workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, West Union is a town of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in West Union who work in office and administrative support (14.72%), healthcare (6.75%), and business and financial occupations (4.91%).

 Of important note, West Union is also a town of artists.
 West Union has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape West Union’s character.